 Treat any underlying conditions (urinary tract infections, parasites, etc.) that may be affecting bowel and bladder function with the help of your doctor.

-Receive a referral for pediatric pelvic floor physical and occupational therapy and give Fusion Wellness and Physical Therapy a call to schedule an appointment.
+Receive a referral for pediatric pelvic floor physical therapy and give Fusion Wellness and Physical Therapy a call to schedule an appointment.